joba-1/Corona_Model/README.md

 To use a jupyter notebook, start the jupyter notebook application (e.g. in the terminal with the activated gerdaenv type ```jupyter notebook``` or ```jupyter-notebook```), navigate to the corona_model directory and select the desired notebook (ipynb-file).
 To run the full simulation, click on "Cell --> Run All" or run cells individually.

 ### [Demo.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo.ipynb)
-This notebook contains the commands required to initialize a modeled world (using a small version (10%) of Gangelt -> modeledWorld_small) and to run GERDA simulations, including possibilities for manual adjustment of parameters 'time_steps' and 'general_infectivity'.
+This notebook contains the commands required to initialize a modeled world (using a reduced version (10%) of Gangelt -> modeledWorld_small) and to run GERDA simulations, including possibilities for manual adjustment of parameters 'time_steps' and 'general_infectivity'.

 This notebook contains the following code blocks:
 1. importing required libraries and initializing a dictionary for the real world communities that can be used)